mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 I have recently read [The Book of Why (TBoW)](http://bayes.cs.ucla.edu/WHY/) by Judea Pearl and Dana McKenzie.
 It is an introduction to causal inference, which estimates the impact of changes in conditions (treatments, external interventions, etc.) on outcomes using sample data.
 In 10 chapters, the book covers key concepts of causality and discusses the differences with mainstream statistics, with which J. Pearl's own experience and frustrations become apparent at times.

-Though I think TBoW could have done with fewer autobiographical passages, it does more than narrate a squabble between scientists.  as it includes several use cases to illustrate the benefits of causal inference.
+There could have done with fewer autobiographical passages, but TBoW is more than a squabble between scientists as it illustrates the benefits of causal inference with many use cases across domains like public health or education policy.
 It seems that J. Pearl has been obsessed with building useful tools for practitioners by re-inventing the way we learn from data.

 While reading one of the last chapters on mediation analysis, I thought of several past analytical problems where the methods described would have helped me.
 This blog post builds on this chapter to answer common questions an HR department may have.
 In what follows, I will introduce the use case, then identify direct and mediated effects, and measure these effects to estimate the impact of potential interventions.

 ### Promotion cycles at BigBankCorp

 Chapter 9 in TBoW gives an historical account of the U.C.
 Berkeley admission paradox, where the University's dean wanted to know if the admission process discriminated against women.
-Overall admission rates were lower for female but  higher or equal to males for each department.
+Overall admission rates were lower for females but higher or equal to males for each department.

 I apply the same type of problem - known as Simpson's paradox - using an example drawn from past experience.
 In my old company, Human Resources asked our team if minority employees were discriminated against during promotion rounds.
 This happened around the time of George Floyd’s death in the US, which prompted internal discussions about fairness for blacks and minorities in general.